Moshej670/MJ-online/README.md

-# coursera-test
-this is a coursera test reprository
+# this is a repository that holds my corsera test assignments